Home Podcasts Makes Milk with Emma Pickett: breastfeeding from the beginning to the end

 Makes Milk with Emma Pickett: breastfeeding from the beginning to the end

-Emma Pickett - Board Certified Lactation Consultant 156 episodes Latest May 26, 2026
+Emma Pickett - Board Certified Lactation Consultant 156 Episodes Jun 30, 2026

 A companion to your infant feeding journey, this podcast explores how to get breastfeeding off to a good start (and how to end it) in a way that meets everyone's needs.
 Emma Pickett has been a Board Certified Lactation Consultant since 2011.
 As an author, trainer, volunteer and breastfeeding counsellor, she has supported thousands of families to reach their infant feeding goals.
 Breastfeeding may be natural, but it isn't always easy for everyone.
 Hearing about other parents' experiences and getting information from lactation-obsessed experts can help.